nanopool/nanominer/README.md

 ### countDevShares
 Optional parameter.
 This parameter accepts the values _true_ or _false_ (the default is _false_ for QuarkChain solo mining and _true_ for other coins).
 If this parameter is set to _true_ then shares accepted or rejected by pool during fee time will be included in miner statistics.
 Otherwise only shares during user mining are included to miner statistics.

+### validateShares
+Optional parameter.
+This parameter accepts the values _true_ or _false_ (the default is _false_).
+If this parameter is set to _true_ then shares of ethash algorithms family on AMD GPUs are validated by CPU.
+Also in this case share difficulty is shown for AMD GPUs.

 ### sendHashrate
 Optional parameter for Ethash, Etchash and Ubqhash algorithms.
 This parameter accepts the values _true_ or _false_.
 The default value is _true_ (if JSON-RPC pool protocol is used).